1 July 2017

 We will collect and hold your personal information for the purposes of:

-- Investment in, managing and administering investment products and services on your behalf
+- managing and administering your products and services

 - e-mail address